berthelemy/consulting.berthelemy.net/collections/_expertise/technology-reviews.md

 ---
 ## Summary

-Kerizac Consulting can help you:
+Kerizac Consulting works with learning technology **vendors** and their **customers** to help:

-- Review your current learning technology and knowledge systems landscape, and work with you to develop a roadmap for the future
+- Review the organisation's current learning technology and knowledge systems landscape, and develop a roadmap for the future
 - Undertake competitor analysis within the learning technology market
 - Navigate the world of learning technology technical standards, such as SCORM, XLIFF and xAPI
 - Prepare business cases for non-technical decision makers